Welcome to The Lukeion Project

 - Come to class at least 10 minutes early for your very first Lukeion Project session.
 This will allow our classroom software to load on your computer.

 Though we provide an online registration form, real humans take care of all the paperwork.
 Please be patient with us while we add you to our database and roster but don't hesitate to contact us if you think there's been an error or an overly long delay.
-You know how cyberspace can be.

 Class Tuition Information